ericgio/react-bootstrap-typeahead/docs/Rendering.md

 />
 ```

 Be careful when using `renderToken`, since you will need to handle things like disabling the tokens and removing them (via `props.onRemove`) yourself.
 It is highly recommended that you use the provided `Token` component.
-If you want to use a completely custom token, wrap it with the [`tokenContainer`](API.md#tokencontainer) HOC to retain keystroke behaviors.
+If you want to use a completely custom token, use either the provided [hook or HOC](API.md#usetoken--withtoken) to retain keystroke behaviors.

 [Next: Public Methods](Methods.md)